 To understand WM, it helps to know about the functions of lymphoid tissue in the body.

 Lymphoid tissue is made up several types of immune system cells that work together to help the body resist infections.
 Lymphoid tissue is found in many places in the body:

 Lymphocytes (lymph cells) are the main cells of lymphoid tissue.
-There are 2 main types of lymphocytes:
+The 2 main types of lymphocytes are: